 Since conversation is the bedrock foundation of meaningful relationships, a bot must be capable of holding an intelligent, two-way conversation.
 As social beings, we converse every day without giving it a second thought and our discourse is natural and autonomic.
-We tend to take that natural flow for granted.
+We tend to take that flow for granted.
 To utilize conversational technology to its full, game-changing potential, we must be consciously aware of how we communicate.

-If we can understand how we communicate with each other we can begin to replicate this with a machine.
+By understanding how we communicate with each other we can begin to replicate this with a machine.

 For our intents and purposes, conversation is the meaningful exchange of ideas and information between two or more individuals.
 The requisite parts of a conversation are topics, exchanges, and utterances.

 Topics provide context.
 They are the high-level subjects of a conversation at any given point.